-This wonderful group of islands is divided into Gimnesias (Mallorca, Menorca and Cabrera) in the North, and Pitiusas (Ibiza and Formentera) in the South-West.
+Spain Balearic Islands is a wonderful group of islands made up of Gimnesias (Mallorca, Menorca and Cabrera) in the North, and Pitiusas (Ibiza and Formentera) in the South-West.

-Each island has its own distinct character and each of them offers much more but the possibility to spend nice holidays at the beach Sparkling sea, sandy beaches, endless sunshine and lively nightlife.
+Each island has its own distinct character and each of them offers so much to do and see.
+Spend lazy days at wonderful beaches with sparkling clear seas, sandy beaches, endless sunshine and lively nightlife.
 All synonymous with the enduringly popular Balearic Islands.
 Look beyond this and you’ll find atmospheric fishing villages, fragrant orange orchards, magnificent bush walks and prehistoric remains.

 Mallorca or Majorca as it is also is known is by far the largest island and home to the Balearic capital, Palma.
 Majorca family holidays are very popular as well as golf holidays in Majorca.
 If it’s clubbing holiday in Majorca then head to Magaluf the party town of Majorca.
 For a little more tranquillity head up to Cala d’or for a family holiday in Majorca.

 Majorca is also perfect for those with walking difficulties as there are many resorts with flat promenades that offer the hire of disability scooters and walking aids.